mildsunrise/CodeMakeup-dabbit/README.md

 _use_ or _hack_ on this theme, it's super easy.**

 This is the theme [Dabblet](http://dabblet.com) (the fantastic [open-source](https://github.com/LeaVerou/dabblet) design playground)
 uses.
-Now ported to CodeMirror, with [little modifications](#modifications).
+Now ported to CodeMirror, with [some modifications](#modifications).

 <!-- TODO: screenshot -->

 This is a **minimalist** theme.
 His big, but **invisible gutter** makes you focus
 on the code instead of the controls.
-The font size is quite large by default, but
+The font size is quite **large** by default, but
-you can change that, and shadows & other effects will proportionally scale as well.
+you can change that, and shadows & other **effects will proportionally scale** as well.

 ## License